CharlieDigital/coderev/web/content/the-impact-of-ai-on-the-technical-interview-process.md

 Perhaps more importantly, as the field of software engineering inevitably shifts to increased and widespread adoption of AI powered tools in building software, it would seem that a key skill to actively screen for is proficiency in reading and evaluating code along the vectors of correctness, security, performance, best practices, and so on.

+It is indeed true that the ability to read and evaluate code is not the same as the ability to write and organize code, but in this emerging age of AI generated code, *does this distinction carry the same weight*?

 ---

-As AI continues to progress and advance, it seems inevitable that engineering teams will need to adjust their processes to with an understanding that the shift in how engineers build is already underway.
+As AI continues to progress and advance, it seems inevitable that engineering teams will need to adjust their technical screening processes with an understanding that the shift in how engineers build software is already well underway.

-AI's increasing competency at coding means that rather than selecting purely for the ability to solve complex coding puzzles and algorithmic challenges, teams should consider how well the human shepherds are at evaluating the quality of that output.
+AI's increasing competency at coding means that rather than selecting purely for the ability to solve complex coding puzzles and algorithmic challenges, more teams should start to consider how well the human shepherds are at evaluating the quality of that voluminous output.

 Rather than entirely shifting away from existing processes, teams should start to consider incorporating code reviews as a key step in the candidate selection process to identify those with a proficiency to effectively evaluating code.